Advanced Crisis solutions

 At ACS, we specialize in crisis stabilization and supporting individuals with developmental disabilities.
 Our goal is to help them live their best lives by partnering with and training caregivers.
 Our services cater to individuals aged 5-59 who are eligible for Regional Center services and exhibit challenging behavior.
 We address a range of behavioral needs in different living environments, such as family homes, residential facilities and hospital settings.

 Our collaborative approach involves creating customized care plans, promoting community integration, and improving quality of life.
-Our successful track record providing behavioral services in Shasta, Tehama, and Butte Counties demonstrates our ability to achieve positive outcomes.
+Our successful track record providing behavioral services in Shasta, Tehama, Humboldt and Butte Counties demonstrates our ability to achieve positive outcomes.

 'Feel supported' graphic representing Advanced Crisis Solutions behavior programs